genomic-medicine-sweden/nf-core-schema-docs/README.md

 pre-commit install
 ```

-The hook will now run `nf-core pipelines schema docs` if `nextflow_schema.json` has been updated when you commit.
+The hook will now run `nf-core pipelines schema docs` if `nextflow_schema.json` is staged when you commit.

 ## Configuration